cherbear263/recipe-costing-inventory/README.md

 # Nuxt 3 Recipe Costing App

-- can add a recipe
+## overview

+- nuxt 3, with tailwindcss and supabase db

+## checked of todo list

-- will look up ingredients in inventory
+- search ingredients in inventory
+- add a recipe
+- upload recipe to database
-- can calculate the cost of the recipe (though I think I need ot chnage htis system)
+- can calculate the cost of the recipe (though I think I need ot change this system)

 ## To do

-- upload the recipe to the database
+- upload an image (or multiple images?)
 - view recipes
+- print-friendly view of recipe
 - edit recipes
-- fillings and other recipes should be added to the inventory (e.g. if you were to make a ham and cheese croissant you would need to have enough home-made croissants!)
+- fillings and other recipes should be added to the inventory - possibly a postgres view to search both inventory and recipes at the same time
 - I wonder if I should make the calculate cost exist in a store so that I can access it anywhere?
+- count inventory
+- shopping list: count orders of each item coming up, to see if inventory is required.
+Also add to list if any items are below the minimum stock level.
+It should tell you how much you have, how much you are missing, then you manually choose how much to order.
+- you should be able to group shopping lists by supplier

+- create front end of website - e-commerce

 ## Setup